top of page

 • Dividing each herb into 4 to 8 segments.

-• Conducting HPLC (High-Performance Liquid Chromatography) analyses on these segments to identify and isolate specific components.
+• Conducting HPLC (High-Performance Liquid Chromatography) analyses on these segments to identify and isolate specific compound.

 • Storing each isolated ingredient in a vial and precisely regulating the temperature to ensure preservation.